 Say: While Moses was taking care of his animals, he noticed a bush.
 Point to the bush you drew.
 Something strange was happening with the bush, so Moses stopped to look at it.
 Make a few marks on the bush with a red, yellow, or orange marker.
 The bush was on fire!
 But the bush wasn't changing or burning up.
-Have children take turns making red, yellow, or orange marks on the bush for the fire.
+Invite the children to color in the bush with red, yellow, or orange markers to make it look like a fire is on it.